rpinset/all-addons-OCA/stock_archive_constraint/readme/DESCRIPTION.md

-Prevents archiving products or storage locations that have existing inventory or related transactions.
+Allows to block archiving products with associated stock.quant or stock.move.
+Allows to block archiving locations with associated stock.quant or stock.move.